 - Kendall College is home to six award winning journals: James Joyce Quarterly, Tulsa Studies in Women’s Literature, Russian Studies in History, Nimrod: International Journal of Prose and Poetry, Journal of Modern Periodical Studies and the student journal Stylus.

 - Kendall College alumni include: author Rilla Askew, Emmy-winning student director Chase Chambers, Chief of Operations at the CIA’s Counterterrorism Center Monte Hawkins, author S.E.
-Hinton, actor Wesam Keesh, actor and producer Julius Tennon, actor Wade Williams
+Hinton, actor Wesam Keesh, actor and producer Julius Tennon, Saturday Night Live writer and Emmy winner Steven Castillo and actor Wade Williams

 - Students go on to pursue graduate studies at leading universities: Harvard, Yale, Princeton, Columbia, Oxford and Chicago to name a few.